Supporting information

 1. Academic staff should enter a description (‘metadata’) of new scholarly research outputs in ResearchSPAce, in order to build a comprehensive institutional record of research activity.
 Online guidance explains the self-deposit process.

-3. Where possible, academic staff are encouraged to upload to ResearchSPAce the full text, or non-textual equivalent, of research outputs other than journal articles.
-For clarity, this may include book chapters, reports or papers, images of exhibited art or design work, printed music, video and sound files.
+3. Where possible, or as required by funders, academic staff are encouraged to upload to ResearchSPAce the full text of research outputs other than journal articles.
+For example monographs, book chapters, reports or practice research portfolios.

 4. Outputs are uploaded to ResearchSPAce under a ‘non-exclusive’ licence, which protects authors’ rights to publish their material, in its present or future versions, elsewhere.
 Authors’ rights are further protected by the repository Data Policy.

 5. There is no compulsion upon academic staff to publish or register their work in ResearchSPAce.
 The University recognises there may be valid reasons for not doing so, including contractual restrictions, national security, concern about loss of income or control over intellectual property.
 However consideration should be given to the possible effect of opt-out.
-For example, exclusion from internal research reviews (if outputs are not registered in ResearchSPAce) or inadmissibility to REF (if journal articles are not uploaded in accordance with the REF Open Access Policy).
+For example, exclusion from internal research reviews (if outputs are not registered in ResearchSPAce), inadmissibility to REF or breach of funding conditions.

 Monitoring and responsibilities

-1. Academic staff are responsible for meeting the deposit requirements of the Policy.
+1. Academic staff are responsible for meeting the open access requirements of the Policy and, where applicable, funding bodies.

 3. The Library will liaise with academics to ensure that full text items (or non-textual equivalent) comply with publisher copyright agreements and ResearchSPAce Policies before items are made publicly available.

-4. The Library will review and standardize metadata.
+4. The Library will review and standardise metadata.

-5. The Research and Ethics Committee (REC) will monitor compliance with the Policy through the annual Quality Review of research activity.
+5. The Research and Ethics Committee (REC) will monitor compliance with the Policy through the University’s annual review of outputs.
 The Library will provide REC with key indicators of open access publication.

 Date of last approval: March 2021